rgeraldporter/inquiry-monad/README.md

 console.log(results.join().receipt.inspect());
 // > Receipt(['is it not flagged?', Fail(was flagged)], ['is the score higher than 10?', Pass(score higher than 10)])
 ```

-More functionality and options will be built upon this API in future releases.

 # `Inquiry` Constructors